 The electrical interconnections are dependent on the test equipment used and the tests that will be performed.
-The High Voltage Unit can be used with an oscilloscope, digital voltmeter of the Dynalyzer II or III Digital Display.
-These instructions will be directed primarily for use with an oscilloscope readout.
-The Digital Display unit operation is described in a separate document.
+The High Voltage Unit can be used with a Accu-Dyn+ system, an oscilloscope, digital voltmeter or Digital Display.

 Precautions

 X-ray equipment is operated at lethal voltages.
 The operator must make certain that the main power switch is off when making or breaking connections in the high-tension circuit and that the cables are discharged before touching any high-tension lines.